Keyhole Imaging: Non-Line-of-Sight Imaging and Tracking of Moving Objects Along a Single Optical Path

 \textbf{EM Algorithm for Keyhole Imaging}

-Given an estimate $\albedo^{(n)}$ of the hidden object's albedo at iteration $n$ of the EM algorithm, we perform the expectation step by finding a lower bound on the log of the likelihood given by Equation~\eqref{eqn:ML}.
-Using Jensen's inequality, it can be shown that a lower bound is given as $Q(\albedo,\albedo^{(n)})$~\cite{dellaert2002expectation}, such that, up to additive constants,
+Given an estimate $\albedo^{(n)}$ of the hidden object's albedo at iteration $n$ of the EM algorithm, we perform the expectation step by finding a lower bound on the log of the likelihood given by \eqref{eqn:ML}.
+Using Jensen's inequality, it can be shown that a lower bound is given as $Q(\albedo,\albedo^{(n)})$~\cite{dellaert2002expectation}, where, up to additive constants,